chef/chef-web-docs/content/chef_client_security.md

 Your organization may use a private Certificate Authority (CA) to generate SSL Certificates or they may create self-signed SSL certificates to use on internal networks or during software development and testing.

-The `trusted_certs` directory on Chef Workstation and in Chef Infra Client works as a trusted certificate store for any SSL certificates needed to access Chef Infra Server.
-Chef Infra Server trusts all certificates stored in this directory--including certificates that are not issued by a trusted Certificate Authority (CA).
+The `trusted_certs` directory on Chef Workstation and in Chef Infra Client works as a trusted certificate store for all communication in the Chef Infra system.
+Chef Infra trusts all SSL certificates stored in this directory--including certificates that are not issued by a trusted Certificate Authority (CA).

 Place private and self-signed certificates in the `trusted_certs` directory to use them on Chef Infra Servers.
 Also use this directory to store other certificates needed by the applications and services in your Chef-managed system.